lukrycyfa/events-and-ticket-management/README.md

 ```bash
 $ dfx canister call event-manager_js_backend makePayment '('eventId', 'ticketclassId')'
 ```
-- Returns a payment information you will be needing the memo in the information for the next call.
+- Returns a payment information you will be needing the memo in the information for the next call. the `PAYMENT_RESERVATION_PERIOD` is 3 mins enough to complete the transaction.

 - Complete Payment And get Ticket with aquired information.